-We would like to extend our sincere gratitude to our donors and members for their support.
+For informations on our campaigns, visit: www.solidar.ch/campaigns their support.
 We also want to thank the public and private institutions which co-financed our work 2021.
 It is thanks to them all that we have been able to fight extreme inequality.
 Public Sector